 - the margin will work most effectively when the vegetation is long enough to slow the flow of water and trap sediment.
 Ideally it will be at least 10 to 15 centimetres tall - phosphorus is carried in soil sediment, and can therefore accumulate in water margins.
-It is therefore useful to cut the vegetation (and remove cuttings) or graze the margin to help reduce the levels of phosphorus so that the margin does not become a source of pollutants.
+It is therefore useful to cut the vegetation (and remove cuttings) or graze the margin to help reduce the levels of phosphorus, so that the margin does not become a source of pollutants.
 Wildlife habitats also benefit from low levels of nutrients and cutting or grazing will maintain a greater range of plants and animals in a grassy water margin - grazing levels should be light enough to avoid poaching, and to maintain the grass at about 10 to 15 centimetres.
 Sheep will cause less damage to banksides than cattle.
 Allowing stock to have access to the adjoining field whilst grazing the margin will help prevent poaching - you may already have some trees along your watercourse, or wish to plant some more.
-In these cases you should gain approval at the application stage that you are not going to cut or graze that part of the margin - Planting native trees or shrubs adds habitat diversity to a water margin and provides benefits for fish by adding leaf matter to the freshwater and providing shade - you should control any invasive non-native species if they are present or colonise the water margin - you can choose to bring field drains and culverts to the surface to form wet areas in the water margin.
+Planting native trees or shrubs adds habitat diversity to a water margin and provides benefits for fish by adding leaf matter to the freshwater and providing shade.
+You should read the guidance on Assessing your land eligibility to consider the effect that tree planting will have on Basic Payments.
+Trees are classed as 'partially ineligible features' and will reduce the area of eligible land - you should control any invasive non-native species if they are present or colonise the water margin - you can choose to bring field drains and culverts to the surface to form wet areas in the water margin.
 This will prevent nutrients draining directly to water - water margins should be thought of as one of several measures to protect water quality.
-Water margins intercept water and pollutants from fields but they can be complemented by other measures and practices in the field itself to protect water quality - nutrient management planning for all fields will help you avoid applying excess fertiliser or manure

-- ploughing across the slope or creating grass strips across the slope are two examples of ways of cultivating arable fields to reduce run-off - keeping the neighbouring arable field free of compaction and maintaining levels of organic matter will help water to soak into the cropped soils and help reduce the amount of sediment likely to flow into a water margin - you should look to see if there are any overland flow pathways that should be intercepted so that a large flow of water doesn't overwhelm your water margin
+Water margins intercept water and pollutants from fields but they can be complemented by other measures and practices in the field itself to protect water quality - nutrient management planning for all fields will help you avoid applying excess fertiliser or manure - ploughing across the slope or creating grass strips across the slope are two examples of ways of cultivating arable fields to reduce run-off - keeping the neighbouring arable field free of compaction and maintaining levels of organic matter will help water to soak into the cropped soils and help reduce the amount of sediment likely to flow into a water margin - you should look to see if there are any overland flow pathways that should be intercepted so that a large flow of water doesn't overwhelm your water margin